MS Plan I Progress Report

 Approved Degree Requirements:

-These procedures follow the approved degree requirements for the Hydrologic Sciences Graduate Group.
-The Specialization documents contain the advising forms and procedural information for graduate students pursuing a Master’s degree in Hydrologic Sciences for each specialization under Plan I - Thesis.
-Degree requirements for HYS were previously established; these required procedural forms will guide each student through his/her education and help track performance.
+These procedures follow the approved degree requirements for the Hydrologic Sciences Graduate Group (HSGG).
+The Specialization documents contain the advising forms and procedural information for graduate students pursuing a Master’s degree in the HSGG for each specialization under Plan I - Thesis.
+Degree requirements for the HSGG were previously established; these required procedural forms will guide each student through his/her education and help track performance.

 The degree-requirements form is intended to be filled out upon completion of coursework and must be signed by the student, Major Professor, and Graduate Advisor in order to graduate.

-The educational plan and coursework progress report form serves two roles.
-To function as an educational planning tool, it is intended to be completely drafted for all anticipated years of coursework by the student in collaboration with his/her Major Professor upon entry into HYS.
-The student should refer to the degree-requirements form to make sure that the plan accounts for all requirements.
-It is likely that specifics of the plan will change over time, but it is important to establish an initial plan to make sure that the student’s education will achieve his/her desired educational goals as well as meet degree requirements.
-Once drafted, the student must schedule to meet with his Graduate Advisor for review of the plan.
-The plan must be submitted to Student Affairs Officer by November 15.
-At the beginning of each subsequent academic year, the student will meet with her Major Professor, record the grades earned in the previous year, review/amend the plan for the remaining years, and then the Major Professor will initial the form in the far right cell for that year.
-Then the student must schedule to meet with his/her Graduate Advisor for review and initials.
+The educational plan and coursework progress report forms serve as tools to assist students with educational planning in collaboration with their Major Professor upon entry into the HSGG and as they progress and graduate on time.
+The student should refer to the degree-requirements form to make sure that the plan accounts for all requirements in their chosen specialization.
+The specifics of the plan may change over time, but it is important to establish an initial plan to ensure that the student will achieve their desired educational goals and meet degree requirements.
+Once drafted, the student must schedule to meet with their Major Professor and Graduate Advisor for a review of the plan before the form deadline.
+At the beginning of each subsequent academic year, the student will meet with their Major Professor and Academic Advisor, record the grades earned in the previous year, and then review and amend the plan for the remaining years.
 The updated form must be submitted to Student Affairs Officer by November 15 each year.
-The form is updated annually through the student’s career in HYS.
+The form is updated annually through the student’s career in HSGG.